 Candidates will be admitted on a first-come, first-serve basis.
 Prospective candidates for the course are asked to send a brief statement of interest and a short bio detailing their career and educational background.
 This material should be sent electronically to the following address: cgppcpmp@uOttawa.ca.

-Once your participation has been approved please click on the appropriate date to register.
+Once your participation has been approved please click on the appropriate date (above) to register.